Let’s try a quick experiment.

 Also, watch our video about creating killer product detail pages on mobile so you’ll have all the info summarized and ready to implement in your ecommerce!

 Drawing on eight years of experience, we gathered all our top insights into one book: The Ecommerce Optimization Checklist of a 7+ Figure Online Store.
-If you want to increase the performance of all your pages – from the homepage to checkout – grab your copy here.
+If you want to increase the performance of all your pages – from the homepage to mobile checkout improvement – grab your copy here.
+And if you are more interested in optiming your ecommerce check out more about us and why we’re recognized as a leading Conversion Rate Optimization Agnecy by Clutch.